NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR PART, IN, INTO

 not limited to, statements relating to the proposed acquisition of TMX

-Group by Maple, and the expected effects thereof, and the proposed
+Group by Maple, and the effects thereof, and the proposed subsequent

-subsequent combination with Alpha Group and CDS, and the expected
+combination with Alpha Group and CDS, and the effects thereof, and

 Often, but not always, forward-looking statements and forward-looking